chadow4/Responsive-Register-Login/README.md

 # Responsive-Register-Login
 **Files :**
-- You have at your disposal 2 responsive html files: :
+- You have at your disposal 2 responsive html files :

     - ```login.html ``` A clean and responsive login page for your projects. <br>